UK Fighting Climate Change

 Recent Advances In Renewables

 Renewable energy sources are experiencing exciting innovations all over the world.
-These kinds of advances are enabling the UK — and others — to lower Greenhouse Gas emissions and fight climate change through the use of green energy.
+These kinds of advances are enabling the UK — and others — to lower emissions and fight through the use of green energy.
 An increased reliance of green energy may also save lives that are being threatened by air pollution, heavy metals in water, oil spills, and natural disasters, which are linked to non-renewable energy sources.

 Many countries are making strides towards renewable energy.
 In February, Denmark generated enough wind energy to power the entire country for the day thanks in large part to a new offshore wind turbine installation.
 Iceland is about to take its use of geothermal energy to the next level by drilling into a volcano for clean energy.
 In 2016, renewables accounted for 90 percent of the new power used in the EU.